-Thinning/coppicing -once planting is fully established and has been reviewed, years 10 and 15.
-Monitoring Walk through inspection of new woodland areasby a suitably qualified Landscape Architect or Ecologist.
+Thinning/coppicing - once planting is fully established and has been reviewed, years 10 and 15.
+Monitoring and personnel Walk through inspection of new woodland areas.
+During the establishment maintenance period a suitability qualified Landscape Architect will inspect the trees as part of the September (annual) plant replacement count with the Contractor to confirm the management prescription have been followed.
 Check condition for satisfactory plant growth, identify the probable cause of unsatisfactory plant growth, the overall development of the mix with species success rates, (identify successful to less successful species) height of mix, structure of mix in terms of general position of species, and degree to which objectives are fulfilled.
-Weeds, stakes/ties, tree/shr ub shelters and guards to be checked.
-Indicators of Established woodland showing signs of successful establishment and maturation Success All trees have enough space for canopy spread and natural growth forms.
+Weeds, stakes/ties, tree/shrub shelters and guards to be checked.
+A suitably qualified ecologist will monitor the site every five years between years 5 and 15 to confirm the management has been carried out and the indicators of success have been achieved.
+Monitoring to be carried out in June/July.
+Indicators of Success Established woodland showing signs of successful establishment and maturation All trees have enough space for canopy spread and natural growth forms.
 Signs of ground flora developing to enhance biodiversity and landscape integration.
-BNG success criterianeasured in year 15 against target condition.
+BNG success criteria measured in year 15 against target condition.
 BNG Target Woodland - Broadleaved other.
 Good (32 years +).
 Poor condition achieved by year 20, moderate condition achieved by year 30.
 Good condition = Meets at least 10 of the criteria as defined in Crosher et al. 2019, with only minor variation.
 No more than 1 of the indicators of poor condition are present and stands of native trees that do not obviously originate from planting.
-Personnel A suitability qualified Landscape Architect or Ecologistwill inspect the trees at the end of year 2 and 5 to confirm the management prescriptions have been followed and by year 5 that the indicators of success have been achieved.
-The Rivers trust will undertake the woodland planting and establishment maintenance and management in years 2 to 15.
-The Rivers Trust will monitor the site during years 2 to 15 to confirm the management has been carried out and the indicators of success have been achieved.